What Is Parking Lot Maintenance?

 Facilities that rely on parking lot maintenance to keep their pavements in good condition include:

 - Warehouses and Shipping Facilities: Parking areas in warehouses support heavy vehicles that increase rutting and pavement deterioration along wheel paths.
 The damage is most prevalent in areas where large trucks slow down and park.
 Without proper construction planning (e.g. installing thicker asphalt in truck bays where heavy vehicles park) property owners may find themselves re-paving lots sooner than necessary.
-Additionally, a strategic preventive maintenance (PM) strategy can further prolong asphalt dependability and reduce long-term spending.
-Consider that the average cost of resurfacing a parking lot is $1.50 per square foot and the cost of resealing costs an average of $0.19 per square foot or less!

 - Factories: Similar to warehouses, industrial parking spaces routinely handle heavy vehicles so regular maintenance is important.